Coventry City Council looks after a huge amount of information, including personal details of people who live in the city.

 • Health

-We will use your personal data for a limited number of purposes and always within the rules of the Data Protection Act 2018 (DPOA2018)/UKGDPR.
+We will use your personal data for a limited number of purposes and where we have a legal reason to do so in accordance with the Data Protection Act 2018 (DPA2018), UK GDPR.

 There are a number of legal reasons why we need to collect and use your personal information: